Manar-Alzoubi/quotes/README.md

 * How it work:
     * a random number generated and passed to function reafdFile that read the file of quets and then convert the json object and save them into array
     * it search about the rand number and in indecies of array and returns its contents
+    * a random qoute printed to secreen from API

 * to run the App: